 Memorial of Jan Palach

-In front of the National Museum at the upper end of Wenceslas Square there is a small memorial placed in the sidewalk.
+There is a small memorial placed on the sidewalk in front of the National Museum at the upper end of Wenceslas Square.
 The Memorial was erected after the fall of the communist regime.

 About Jan Palach

 A university student, Jan Palach became a Czechoslovakian martyr when he set himself ablaze in protest to the Warsaw Pact intervention against the Prague Spring reforms, which liberalised government policies and human rights restrictions.
 Palach died three days later from his injuries.
 Palach’s funeral erupted into mass protests against the government.
-Many Czechoslovakians mourned Palach and sympathized with his ideals including Jan Zajíc, who killed himself in the same fashion as Palach to encourage his countrymen to fight the Warsaw Pact occupation of the Czechoslovakian nation.
-A little more than two months later, on Good Friday, Evžen Ploček also set himself ablaze in the town of Jihlava.
-However, Ploček’s protest went largely unnoticed since his death was not reported by the media.
+Many Czechoslovakians mourned Palach and sympathized with his ideals, including Jan Zajíc, who killed himself in the same fashion as Palach to encourage his countrymen to fight the Warsaw Pact occupation of the Czechoslovakian nation.
+A little more than two months later, on Good Friday, Evžen Ploček also set himself ablaze in Jihlava.
+However, Ploček’s protest went largely unnoticed since the media did not report his death.
 In 1989, twenty years after Palach’s death, large scale protests were held in what became known as Palach Week, a precursor to the Velvet Revolution later the same year.